deepkashiwa20/DL-Traff-Graph/README.md

+Our work has been accepted has

+# [CIKM 2021 Resource Paper] DL-Traff: Survey and Benchmark of Deep Learning Models for Urban Traffic Prediction
 # DL-Traff-Graph: Graph-Based Deep Learning Models for Urban Traffic Prediction

+* Our work has been accepted by CIKM 2021 Resource Track.
+* The preprint version has been uploaded to arXiv. https://arxiv.org/pdf/2108.09091.pdf
-The url of Grid-Based work is :
+* The url of Grid-Based work is :
 (https://github.com/deepkashiwa20/DL-Traff-Grid)

 ## Introduction
 English | [简体中文](README_zh-CN.md)